escuccim/mammography-models/ReadMe.md

 To avoid the inclusion of images which contained overlay text, white borders or artifacts, or were mostly background, each tile was then added to the dataset only if it met upper and lower thresholds on mean and variance.
 The thresholds were determined through random sampling of tiles and tuning of the thresholds to eliminate images which did not contain usable data.

+### MIAS Images
+We also created extra test datasets from the MIAS images.
+As these images are from a completely different distribution than the DDSM images, we felt they would provide a good assessment of how well the models would generalize.
+The MIAS images were a uniform size of 1024x1024.
+The images were increased in size by 2.58 so that their height was the same as half the mean height of the DDSM images.
+The ROIs were then extract using the same methods used for the CBIS-DDSM images except the ROIs were extracted directly at 299x299 to avoid losing information by resizing the images up and down.

 #### Data Balance
 In reality, only about 10% of mammograms are abnormal, in order to maximize recall we weighted our training data more heavily towards abnormal scan, with a target of 85% normal.
 The datasets ended up being 83% normal and 17% abnormal.
 As each ROI was extracted to multiple images, in order to prevent different images of the same ROI appearing in both the training and test data, the existing divisions of the CBIS-DDSM data were maintained.
 The test data was divided evenly between test and validation data with no shuffling to avoid overlap.